-Remote desktop enables you to access another computer on your network, or a computer with just an IP address.
-If you are not using a Professional, Ultimate, or Enterprise version of Windows, learn how to upgrade Windows here.
+Windows Vista Business, Ultimate and XP Professional come with remote desktop.
+Remote desktop enables you to access another computer on your network, or a computer with a static IP address.

 In this guide you’ll learn how to enable remote desktop connection and then use it to access your PC.
 You may also learn some keyboard shortcuts for remote desktop connection here.